aisingapore/TagUI/README.md

 debug|show run-time backend messages from PhantomJS for detailed tracing and logging test|professional testing using [CasperJS assertions](http://docs.casperjs.org/en/latest/modules/tester.html); TA.Gui XPath tx('selector') usable

+Tip - [check this](https://docs.slimerjs.org/current/installation.html#using-unstable-version-or-very-old-versions-of-firefox) if you have issue running visible automation using Firefox and SlimerJS

 ### BY SCHEDULING
 To schedule an automation flow in crontab, for example at 8am daily
 ```